Skip to content

 Monitor your AWS account.
 Enable CloudTrail and set up billing alerts.
 An alert when your AWS bill exceeds a threshold is the most common way developers first notice stolen credential abuse.

-• Pattern 4 (profile enumeration): observed as "filesystem read of ~/.aws/credentials and ~/.aws/config"
+• Pattern 4 (profile enumeration): reads of ~/.aws/credentials and ~/.aws/config are outside the project folder and refused

 AWS credentials are the most commonly targeted secret in supply chain attacks.
-Veln's sandbox catches every access pattern before it succeeds.
+Veln's install-script pattern analysis plus OS sandbox block every access pattern at the gate or contain it at the kernel layer.